An ADHD-friendly weight loss system

 • Allowing flexibility instead of rigid rules

-When eating is structured but not forbidden, cravings often lose intensity over time.
+When eating is structured but not forbidden, cravings often lose intensity over time — making consistent weight loss more realistic.

 Motivation & Consistency